After speaking with Shah, Goa CM hints, lockdown may be extended by 15 days

 Telangana Chief Minister, K Chandrasekhar Rao has decided to wait for the Centre's regulations.
 However, the state is unlikely to relax the norms for theatres, function halls and places of worship.

 The other big challenge for the States would be to ensure that the academic year is not disturbed.
-Some States are wary of immediately opening educational institutions, while others wanted a graded exit in this matter.
+Some states are wary of immediately opening educational institutions, while others wanted a graded exit in this matter.
 In Chhattisgarh, it has been decided that schools would open only from July 1.
-Karnataka on the other hand wants the Centre to issue guidelines on the re-opening of schools.
+Karnataka, on the other hand, wants the Centre to issue guidelines on the re-opening of schools.

 Karnataka on Thursday said that travel into the State from those States reporting a high number of cases would be restricted.
 While all travel by road is barred, the State has requested the Centre to restrict the number of trains and flights into the state.